 - Supporting schools with their duties under the ‘Supporting Pupils with Medical Conditions’ guidance.

 - The DCO is not routinely involved in assessments or planning for individuals, except in the course of their usual clinical practice, but would be responsible for ensuring that assessment, planning and health support is carried out by health providers.

 Dieticians are qualified health professionals that assess, diagnose and treat diet and nutrition problems.

 Family support workers work directly with children and families under the direction of nurses and psychologists to implement agreed plans.

 They create and build resource libraries and work with children, young people and families to develop social stories/resource making skills for themselves as well as undertake standardised assessments of children and young people in school and home settings.

-Health visitors give help, advice and practical support to families about the care of children under five.
-This may include sleep patterns, feeding, behaviour and safety.
-The health visitor will check that the child is growing and developing as expected.
-Where a child has additional needs, they may be part of a team of professionals working to support the child and family.
+They will check the child is growing and developing as expected.
+If a child has additional needs, they may be part of a team of professionals working to support the child and family.